NGPVAN/job-descriptions/advertisements/technical project coordinator.md

 ### Bonus points for

-- Prior experience dealing with databases (SQL) or Business Intelligence (BI) tools
+- Prior experience dealing with databases, business intelligence, or scripting tools
 - Previous work experience in a technology company
 - Previous work experience in politics or non-profits